 SSL encryption ensures that sensitive information flowing through a website is kept private and secure.
 SSL encryption is such an important part of website security that most web hosts now include a free SSL certificate in their hosting packages.

-If your hosting provider does not include an SSL certificate, you should obtain one separately.
+If your host does not include an SSL certificate, you should obtain one separately.
 This will help protect your clients and business and prevent your website from being marked as insecure by search engines and rated as untrustworthy.

 What Distinguishes The Ideal Web Host From The Rest?

-When looking for a secure hosting environment, you will come across different options, including dedicated hosting, managed hosting, VPS, shared hosting, e-commerce hosting, and WordPress hosting.
-The hosting environment you choose will directly impact your overall security, so here are factors that distinguish the ideal web host from the rest:
+The environment you choose will directly impact your overall security, so here are factors that distinguish the ideal web host from the rest: